GAndromidas/linuxinstaller/README.md

 *   **Flexible Installation Modes**: Choose between a feature-rich **Standard** setup, a lightweight **Minimal** installation, a true headless **Server** mode, or an interactive **Custom** mode to select your own packages.
 *   **Enhanced Shell**: Comes with a pre-configured Zsh environment powered by Oh-My-Zsh and the Starship prompt.
 *   **Smart Resume Functionality**: The installer tracks its progress and can be safely re-run to resume from the last completed step with an interactive menu showing completed steps.
-*   **Real-time Progress Tracking**: Visual progress bars with percentage completion and time estimation for all installation steps.
+*   **Real-time Progress Tracking**: Visual progress bars with step counters and time estimation for all installation steps.
 *   **Professional Interface**: Clean, minimal design following Arch Linux principles with enhanced visual feedback and status updates.

 ## Installation